PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/4 Plans.md

 #### People

-- **Garhorn**: If still relevant, Garhorn could become a recurring character, offering tasks or information to the party.
+- **Garhorn.** If still relevant, Garhorn could become a recurring character, offering tasks or information to the party.
-- **Oak Dryfire** A young orc boy that provides light hearted roleplay opportunity and reveals Draven's status as a known hero.
+- **Oak Dryfire.** A young orc boy that provides light hearted roleplay opportunity and reveals Draven's status as a known hero.
+- **Chewy.** The Kobold that was covered in oil in [[2 Recap|session 2]] that escaped and was captured by the gang members.

 #### Encounters